Family travel insurance

 Family travel insurance could provide you and your children with cover for:

-• Medical expenses – for medical emergencies, the cost of any treatment, overnight stays in hospital and repatriation, if necessary.
-If you’re travelling to Europe, an EHIC (European Health Insurance Card) or GHIC (Global Health Insurance Card) will give you access to state-provided healthcare in the EU – but it’s not a substitute for travel insurance.
+If you’re travelling to Europe, an EHIC (European Health Insurance Card) or GHIC (Global Health Insurance Card) will give you access to state-provided healthcare in the EU.
+But it’s not a substitute for travel insurance as it won’t cover private healthcare or things like getting you back home in a medical emergency.

-• Missed departure or delays – if your flights are delayed because of an insured event.
-You could also be compensated for accommodation and additional travel expenses if you miss your departure because of an event out of your control.
+This could cover additional expenses you incur if your flights are delayed because of an insured event.
+You could also be compensated for accommodation and additional travel expenses if you miss your flight because of an event out of your control.

-• Stolen, lost or damaged luggage – make sure you have enough insurance to cover the value of your luggage and possessions.
+Make sure you have enough baggage insurance to cover the value of all your luggage and possessions.
 Don’t underestimate how much you travel with, especially if you have children.

-• Personal liability – this could cover the cost of any damage or injury you unwittingly cause while you’re on holiday.
+This could cover the cost of any damage or injury you unwittingly cause while you’re on holiday.
+It could also cover legal fees and expenses if someone does bring a claim against you.

 Standard family travel insurance typically won’t cover: